alfadelta10010/AlphaProcessor/README.md

 # AlphaCore
-- AlphaCore is a RISC-V Processor made as a part of the VLSI Physical Design for ASICs course.
+- AlphaSoc is a System-On-Chip which includes a RISC-V Processor, a Register file, SPI Memory and a simple UART interface made as a part of the VLSI Physical Design for ASICs course.
 - AlphaCore is a simple RISC-V CPU, written in Verilog.
+-

 ### AlphaCore Block Diagram